postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 ### Why use Workspaces?

 You can use Workspaces to:

 * Find collections and environments related to your current project (smoother workflows and less mistakes.)
-* Group and view resources by context for active collections in your personal or team Workspace
+* Group and view resources by task for active collections in your personal or team Workspace
-  * Teamwise (eg. all collections related to security@postman)
-  * All active collections you're working on
-  * Viewing all published documentation in the team
 * Make project onboarding easier (just join a workspace, no need to find and subscribe to all collections)